Analysis | NCAA tournament bracketology: Gonzaga is the top seed, but is Michigan or Baylor No. 2?

 (2) SOUTHEASTERN/Alabama vs. (15) METRO ATLANTIC/Siena

-Louisville should feel a lot better about its prospects after winning in overtime at Duke, but snagging a split (at minimum) with Virginia Tech and Virginia would be welcome, too. … Colorado and Colorado State didn’t play this season, making that potential first-round pairing a kosher one since the committee tries to avoid rematches so early in the tournament. …
+Louisville should feel a lot better about its prospects after winning in overtime at Duke. … Colorado and Colorado State didn’t play this season, making that potential first-round pairing a kosher one since the committee tries to avoid rematches so early in the tournament. …

 Fun with subplots, Part I: Texas Tech forward Marcus Santos-Silva transferred from VCU after last season. … Fun with subplots, Part II: For a mere four-season spell, Virginia Tech and Rutgers shared a home in the Big East.
 They haven’t met since the 2004 Big East tournament.